Exmaralda-Org/teispeechtools/README.md

         duration to assign to the `<w>`.
 If no transcription is possible, or transcription is disabled, the number of letters will be used to pseudo-align.
+      - the `time` length of the utterance
+      - (to be added) a number of items after which to insert anchors

 # Building and inspecting